 Result : Dry chicken that would suck the moisture right out of your mouth and hard as rocks.

 For this crispy buttermilk popcorn chicken recipe, most of the ingredients are standard ingredients that you should be able to find in a local supermarket.

 Most crispy chicken recipes call for potato starch, but since this was a hard to find ingredient I opted for potato flour instead.
 I found this at my local bulk ingredient store but I have seen this at my local grocery store as well.

 Potato starch and potato flour are slightly different.
 Potato starch is a more white colour and a finer texture (like corn starch), potato flour has a slight pale colour to it and is fine as well but not as fine as the starch.

 If you can find potato starch, use that instead of potato flour!
 It will create an even crispier chicken.
 If you can’t find potato starch or potato flour, you can substitute it with corn starch but the results won’t be as crispy but that's okay because potato flour is more flavourful.

-For the detailed instructions on how to make the dip, you can grab the recipe card and steps here: Creamy Honey Sesame Dip.
+For the detailed instructions on how to make the dip, you can grab the recipe card here: Creamy Honey Sesame Dip.